jameswniu/reporting/README.md

 Generate daily report with visuals for claims not billed only.py

-Generate daily report with visuals for claims without fax only.py
+Generate daily report with visuals for claims without fax numbers only.py

-Generate pending and rejected records report from database after cleaning and push copy to Linux.py
+Generate pending and rejected records report from database after cleaning and store on Linux server.py